liferay-design/liferay.design/src/markdown/lexicon/core-components/pager.md

 order: 1
 hidden: yes
 ---

+<div class="page-description">ager allows navigation between pages of a process or task divided into subtasks (pages).</div>

 ### Usage

 Pagers are commonly used in forms that are chucked because of their length.